haroldwo/abablog/content/post/cobbler.md

 How about to use a light application for IaaS.
 As we all know, the platform like OpenStack is awesome but too heavy.
 For small business, we always do not create a complex architecture.
 Since Kubernetes(K8S) appears, we give more scope to it in IaaS.
 Now, I can use [Cobbler](http://cobbler.github.io/manuals/2.8.0/) and Ansible to manage some part of IaaS.
 They are much simpler than other platform such as OpenStack, Rancher, Vmware and so on, which can also be a good choice.

-Please see below picture for the scope.
+Please see the picture below for the scope.

 [![cobbler03.png](https://i.postimg.cc/brztCGqq/cobbler03.png)](https://postimg.cc/5YRyj2Hr)